-It is based on the enormously successful Land for Wildlife programme which has been rolled out across Australia, involving over 13,300 properties.
+The program is based on the successful Land for Wildlife program which has been rolled out across Australia, involving over 15,500 properties.

-Forest & Bird is piloting the programme as part of the “Kaimai Connection” – a project to restore natural links from Tauranga Harbour in the Bay of Plenty to the Waihou River in the Waikato.
+Forest & Bird is piloting the program as part of the “Kaimai Connection” – a project to restore birdsong and native wildlife to a corridor of protection linking the Tauranga Harbour in the Bay of Plenty to the Waihou River in the Waikato.

-The Land for Wildlife programme will also help to improve the quality of Tauranga and Waihou water catchments and restore vital freshwater habitats such as wetlands.
+The Land for Wildlife programme will also contribute to improving the health of Tauranga Harbour and Firth of Thames.

-If you own or manage land in the Kaimai Connection area we’re interested in hearing from you.
+In recent times the program area has expanded to all of the Kaimai Mamaku Catchments.
+If you own or manage land in this area we’re interested in hearing from you.
 All types of properties are eligible, including:

 - Lifestyle blocks